Gothic 3: Post-release

 After a release with many problems and bugs, a dispute between the publisher and developer led to their separation in 2007.
 The game remained with the last released patch 1.12 in a buggy and unfinished state, and an announced further patch and editor were not finished.

-Therefore, the copyright holding publisher Jowood granted access to the source code to developers from the game community to allow the fans at least take care of the significant problems and bugs themselves.
+The copyright holding publisher Jowood granted access to the source code to developers from the game community to allow the fans at least take care of the significant problems and bugs themselves.
 In years of voluntary and unpaid work the fan community produced several community patches, with an actual iteration version 1.75 released in April 2012.
 With this 1.5 GB-sized patch significant enhancements and fixes were introduced, so that finally a playable state of the game was achieved.
 Also, a "Community Story Project" still works on fixing inconsistencies in former Gothic games and on filling story gaps.
 In 2014 an additional patch and a data optimizer for the 1.75.14 version became available fixing some of the remaining issues.

-Release on consoles

-On August 1, 2025, THQ Nordic announced that Gothic 3 would be released as part of a trilogy on PlayStation and Xbox consoles in 2026.

 Reception

 Gothic 3 was a commercial success, with global sales over 500,000 copies by March 2007.
 It sold 100,000 units in its opening two days.

 The game received "mixed" reviews, according to video game review aggregator Metacritic.
 Prior to its release in early October 2006, Gothic 3 was nominated as the best game of E3 by IGN.
 Since the release, most concerns have centered on bugs.
-Hypers Daniel Wilks commended the game for its "ton of quests, rewards exploration and approachable combat".
+Hypers Daniel Wilks commended the game for its "ton of quests, reward[ing] exploration and approachable combat".
 However, he criticised it for "system hogging, feeling unfinished and atrocious voice acting".

+Due to the test headline and the poor rating by German magazine PC PowerPlay (67%), JoWooD employees threatened and insulted the editorial staff even before the article was published.
+JoWooD also attempted to claim damages.